zephyrproject-rtos/trusted-firmware-m/docs/readme.rst

     - BL2 bootloader for image authentication based on SHA256 and RSA-3072
       digital signature.
     - Build system based on cmake, supporting armclang and GNU Arm.
+    - Support for integrated CryptoCell-312 cryptographic hardware accelerator on Musca-B1 platform.

 *********
 Platforms